jheyman/blog/pages/RaspberryPiTipsAndTricks/index.md

 ### Using an external RTC

 One of my raspberrys is installed in a setup where power gets turned off with no ability to perform a graceful SW shutdown beforehand.
 This has at least one side effect: normally, the "fake hw clock" and NTP daemons regularly adjust system time from the internet using NTP, write down the latest system time in a file at shutdown time, and read the latest system time in this file at boot.
 When no SW shutdown is performed, this file does not get updated, therefore at next boot the system time is whatever was last properly written in the fake hw clock file (probably a loooong time ago).
-After a while, NTP daemon kicks in and re-adjusts the time properly, but still, this means that in the meantime all the logs have a wrong time stamp, which is quite confusing.<br><br>
+After a while, NTP daemon kicks in and re-adjusts the time properly, but still, this means that in the meantime all the logs have a wrong time stamp, which is quite confusing.<br>

 One solution is to use an actual, battery-backed real time clock module, and let the pi get its system time from there.
 I bought such a module (DS3231) for a few bucks: